Bethany Nowviskie

 This winter, I’ll join an MLA conference panel sponsored by the discussion group on Computer Studies in Language and Literature.
 I’m among friends! and am looking forward to talking with Laura Mandell, Jason B. Jones, Timothy Powell, Jason Rhody, and our moderator, Tanya Clement.
 Our panel is called “Links and Kinks in the Chain: Collaboration in the Digital Humanities.”
 Here’s what I’ve offered for my bit:

 New modes of interdisciplinary, tech-enabled research and production drive us to collaborate across an array of boundaries in the digital humanities.
 It is no longer unusual for a scholar to lead a tight-knit, interdepartmental research group or function as part of an ad-hoc team that may include faculty colleagues, graduate students, designers, programmers, systems administrators, and librarians or other instructional technology and information specialists.
 This is a good thing, and (in my experience) the most productive and interesting collaborations are grounded in a kind of professional and intellectual egalitarianism, or openness to the contributions of all team members.
 But not all of the social boundaries inherent in digital humanities project-work can or should be ignored.
-Read the rest of this entry »
+Continue reading “collaborative work: links & kinks”

 graceful degradation